 Holding Up the Mirror

 This is one of the most critical steps and the one where you are most likely to stumble or fall flat on your face.
 You know what you want your culture to be: That means when someone isn’t acting the way they should you have to let them know that isn’t acceptable.
 This is especially true when it comes to looking at yourself in the mirror.
 There will be times you will have to correct what YOU are doing and ask yourself if your behavior embodies the company culture you are striving to achieve.
 Although it can also be a struggle you should be OK with others pointing this out to you as well.

 Now that you’ve tackled how to identify and story-board your preferred culture, you’re well on your way to making meaningful change.
-In the next part of the series, we will address the connection between your culture and its impact on your company’s long-term goals and growth.
+In the next part of the series, Using Company Culture to Grow Your Business, we address the connection between your culture and its impact on your company’s long-term goals and growth.